Deletion in abstract Voronoi diagrams in expected linear time and related problems: Introduction

+An earlier attempt towards a linear-time construction for the farthest-segment Voronoi diagram appeared in \cite{KP17arxiv}, following a different geometric formulation for segments, which however, does not extend to the abstract setting.
+A preliminary version of this paper regarding site deletion in abstract Voronoi diagrams appeared in \cite{JP18}.
+In three dimensions, site-deletion in Delaunay triangulations of point-sites, as inspired by the randomized approach of Chew~\cite{Chew90}, has been considered in~\cite{BDMSS13}.

-\subparagraph*{Abstract Voronoi diagrams.} Abstract Voronoi diagrams (AVDs) were introduced by Klein~\cite{K89}.
+\paragraph{Abstract Voronoi diagrams (AVDs).} These diagrams were introduced by Klein~\cite{K89}.
 Instead of sites and distance measures, they are defined in terms of bisecting curves that satisfy some simple combinatorial properties.
-Given a set $S$ of $n$ abstract sites, the bisector $J(p,q)$ of two sites $p,q \in S$ is an unbounded Jordan curve, homeomorphic to a line, that divides the plane into two open domains: the \emph{dominance region of $p$}, $D(p,q)$ (having label $p$), and the \emph{dominance region of $q$}, $D(q,p)$ (having label $q$), see Figure~\ref{fig:bisector}.
+Given a set $S$ of $n$ abstract sites, the bisector $J(p,q)$ of two sites $p,q \in S$ is an unbounded Jordan curve, homeomorphic to a line, that divides the plane into two open domains: the \emph{dominance region of $p$}, $D(p,q)$ (having label $p$), and the \emph{dominance region of $q$}, $D(q,p)$ (having label $q$), see Fig.~\ref{fig:bisector}.
 The \emph{Voronoi region} of $p$ is